Pure-Farming/Documentation/docs/ogc-api/collections.md

 GET /ogc/collections
 ```

-Get all the collections of geographic data of all holdings.
+Get all the collections of geographic data for all holdings.

 ```
 GET /ogc/collections/holdings
 ```

 Get a collection of data on a specific holding.
-The ID of the holding is required in this case.
+The ID of the holding is required.

 ```
 GET /ogc/collections/holdings/{holdingId}/collections
 ```

-Get all the collections of geographic data on all plots.
+Get all the collections of geographic data for all plots.

 ```
 GET /ogc/collections/plots
 ```

 Get a collection of data on plots for a specific holding.
-The ID of the holding is required in this case.
+The ID of the holding is required.

 ```
 GET /ogc/collections/holdings/{holdingId}/collections/plots
 ```

-Get all the collections of geographic data on all land-covers.
+Get all the collections of geographic data for all land-covers.

 ```
 GET /ogc/collections/land-covers
 ```

 Get a collection of data on land-covers for a specific holding.
-The ID of the holding is required in this case.
+The ID of the holding is required.

 ```
 GET /ogc/collections/holdings/{holdingId}/collections/land-covers